noahba65/noahba65.github.io/resume.md

 - Data visualization
 - Data cleaning
 - Proficiency in Git
-- Advanced document formatting and presentation with Microsoft Office
 - Extensive use of Excel for data management and analysis (6 years)
 - Strong mathematical skills
 - Experience in synthesizing lab data into coherent scientific reports